SaphireFalcon/real_career/README.md

 These mods offer additional contracts:

 - ScanSat to scan for resources and more contracts.
+- KerbalGPS to create a GPS network
-- StationPartsExpansionRedux for building space station and contracts.
+- StationPartsExpansionRedux for building space station and contracts. (hopefully in the future contracts will support a variety of parts from stock and mods)
 - kOS to program parts to execute stuff (contracts to come in the future)
+- Outer Planets (contracts to come in the future)

 ### Recommended Mods